-And the only thing you do with relish is sitting in front of the TV, eating something yummy all day long.
+And the only thing you do with relish is sit in front of the TV, eating something yummy all day long.

-Being unmotivated is a nasty feeling.
+Being unmotivated is a nasty feeling

-You can break out of it by doing at least one of these simple things that will help you regain motivation and get back on the track.
+You can break out of it by doing at least one of these simple things to help you regain motivation and get back on the right track.

-Take a Break
+Take a Break and regain your motivation

-There are no universal tips like “get enough sleep”, “visit the exhibition” or “take a walk in the park”, because everyone has their own method.
+There are no universal tips like “get enough sleep,” “visit the exhibition,” or “take a walk in the park” because everyone has their own method.

-Motivation can fade if a person works all the time and, accordingly, gets tired with no chance to rest properly.
+Motivation can fade if a person works all the time and gets tired with no chance to rest properly.

 Cut Yourself Off from Social Media

 Just think about all those minutes wasted on checking the notifications or browsing your friend’s feed.

-Turn off your social news feed, specify the time during which you can check the notifications and make your day productive.
+Turn off your social news feed, specify when you can check the notifications, and make your day productive.

-The fear of making a bad decision may apply to both insignificant and vital things, like, “Should I write this paper by myself or should I ask someone to help me write my paper?”
+The fear of making a bad decision may apply to both insignificant and vital things, like, “Should I write this paper by myself, or should I ask someone to help me write my paper?”

 Make a To-Do List

-In such a situation it is necessary to put the tasks in order and determine the relevance of each of them.
+In such a situation, it is necessary to put the tasks in order and determine the relevance of each of them.

-This will help you begin, and give you a clear picture of which of the tasks are of paramount importance.
+This will help you begin and give you a clear picture of which of the tasks are of paramount importance.

 Track your time

 You can specify the estimated time of each of the tasks on your list, so you can know for sure how much time each task will require.

 If the motivation has disappeared, and there is still a lot of work ahead, surely there would be something easy for starters.

 Add fun to what you are doing

 It does not matter if you want to earn money to buy a car or to lose weight.

 The way you do things can directly impact your motivation.

 Visualize Your Dream

 Picture what you will look like when you lose extra pounds or earn money for this fancy dress.

-Print out your goal, formulated in a few clear words (for example, “Write about the latest news 15 minutes daily”) or a picture of the desired result and fasten next to the desktop or on the refrigerator.
+Print out your goal, formulated in a few clear words (for example, “Write about the latest news 15 minutes daily”) or a picture of the desired result and fasten it next to the desktop or on the refrigerator.

 You can also make a screensaver with your goal on your desktop computer.

-Let’s admit, it can take years to earn a certain sum in business, or months to lose weight… Reward yourself to stay enthusiastic about your goals.
+It can take years to earn a certain sum in business or months to lose weight… Reward yourself to stay enthusiastic about your goals.